 - Convene a panel of experts to evaluate proposals.

-- Manage the contracting of these awards.
+- Decide on the award of small grants and manage the contracting of these awards.

-- Manage disbursal of funds to grantees.
+- Manage disbursement of funds to grantees.

-- Ensure small grant compliance with CEPF funding terms.
+- Ensure small-grant compliance with CEPF funding terms.

-- Monitor, track, and document small grant technical and financial performance.
+- Monitor, track, and document small-grant technical and financial performance.

 - Open a dedicated bank account in which the funding allocated by CEPF for small grants will be deposited, and report on the status of the account throughout the project.

 Component 7.
-Monitor and evaluate the impact of CEPF’s large and small grants
+Monitor and evaluate the impact of CEPF’s large and small grants.

 - Collect and report on data for portfolio-level indicators (from large and small grantees) annually as these relate to the logical framework in the ecosystem profile.